Everest by the Numbers: 2025 Edition

 The Big Picture

-I expect 800 total summits from both sides this spring, comprising at least 150 on the Tibet total (members plus hired) and well over 650 on the Nepal side.
+For the 2025 spring Everest season, I anticipate 700 to 800 summits from both sides this spring, comprising at least 150 on the Tibet total (members plus hired) and well over 650 on the Nepal side.
 Even with these numbers, the totals will still lag the pre-pandemic record set in 2019 of 877 total summits, comprising 661 from Nepal and 216 from Tibet.
-Last year, 2023, saw 655 total summits from Nepal and thirteen on Tibet.
-Let’s break all of this down and see what our climbers can expect.
+Last year, 2024, 787 summits were from Nepal, and 74 were from Tibet.

-Stepping back to review the overall numbers, 6,664 different people have summited Everest for 11,996 summits, and 327 people have died attempting Everest on all routes.
+Looking at the overall numbers, we see that 7,269 climbers have summited Everest for 12,884 summits, and 335 people have died attempting Everest on all routes.
 Nepal remains the more popular and deadly side.
-Sherpas now dominate with a majority of summits.
+Sherpas now dominate the majority of summits.

 64% 36%